urbanairship/ios-library/README.rst

 Building the Library
 --------------------
+Source can be found at https://github.com/urbanairship/ios-library

 Running Tests
 #############

 The unit tests in this project require OCMock.
-OCMock can be installed automatically with the use of our install script, mock_setup.sh.
+OCMock can be installed automatically with the use of our install script, scripts/mock_setup.sh.

 Building for Distribution
 #########################